DouniaBK/earth-hammam/README.md

 ## Marketing Strategies:

 1. Social Media Platforms:
 The site aims at targeting customers via social media with a Facebook Business Page as well as other social media platforms such as Instagram via the influencers who are invited or visiting the site as well through corporate incentives.
-The Earth Hammam establishment is an exclusive wellness experience that influencers follow to increase their own brand visibility.
+The Earth Hammam establishment is an exclusive wellness experience that influencers follow to increase their brand visibility.

 2. SEO Techniques used:
 - Well-crafted technical SEO to ensure sites are crawled properly.
 - Keyword research and use.
 - Optimized content.
 - SEO-friendly meta tags and titles are placed on each page.
+- robots.txt file
+- sitemap.xml file

 3. Prioritize Website Speed And Mobile-First Design:
 As most customers reach the site via their mobile phones, whether by Google It or via Instagram tags and other platforms, the design of the site prioritizes small screens with responsive design to enhance user experience and behavior increasing the likelihood to purchase the items on the site.
 Furthermore,  the role that the speed of the page plays in search engine rankings and thus the speed has been rigorously observed and enhanced for better ranking.